Audio Blocks add an audio file in a player to a page or blog post. You can upload a file from your computer or link to an externally hosted file.

 - File Size: An uploaded file must be 160 MB or smaller.
 To use a larger file, you can link to an external host.

-Note: On iOS devices, the Audio Block opens on a new page.
+Note: On iOS devices, Audio Blocks open on a new page.

 Step 1 - Add the Audio Block